-Quarter 3 2014: On 21 August 2014, the Group completed its Farm-Out Agreement and Joint Operating Agreement with Origin (appointed Operator) and Sasol, each farming into 35% of Falcon's exploration permits in the Beetaloo Basin, Australia.
-Falcon received A\$20 million cash from the farminee, with the farminees to carry Falcon in a nine well exploration and appraisal program over the next four years.
+Quarter 3 2014: On 21 August 2014, the Group completed its Farm-Out Agreement and Joint Operating Agreement with Origin (appointed Operator) and Sasol, each farming into 35% of Falcon's permits in the Beetaloo Basin, Australia.
+Falcon received A\$20 million cash from the Farminees, with the Farminees to carry Falcon in a nine well exploration and appraisal programme over the next four years.